Decline of the Byzantine Empire: Civil wars

 This was followed by a period of secure dynastic rule by the Komnenos dynasty, under Alexios I (1081–1118), John II Komnenos (1118–43) and Manuel I Komnenos (1143–1180).
-Cumulatively, these three emperors were able to partially restore the empire's fortunes, but they never were able to fully undo the damage caused by the instability at the end of the 11th century, nor return the empire's frontiers to those of 1071.
+Cumulatively, these three emperors were able to partially restore the empire's fortunes, but they were never able to fully undo the damage caused by the instability at the end of the 11th century, nor return the empire's frontiers to those prior of 1071.

 The second period of civil war and collapse took place after Manuel's death in 1180.
-Manuel's son Alexios II Komnenos was overthrown in 1183 by Andronikos I Komnenos, whose reign of terror destabilised the empire internally and led to his overthrow and death in Constantinople in 1185.
+Manuel's son, Alexios II Komnenos was overthrown in 1183 by Andronikos I Komnenos, whose reign of terror destabilised the empire internally and led to his overthrow and death in Constantinople in 1185.
 The Angelos dynasty which ruled Byzantium from 1185 to 1204 has been considered one of the most unsuccessful and ineffectual administrations in the empire's history.
 During this period, Bulgaria and Serbia broke away from the empire, further land was lost to the Seljuk Turks.
-In 1203, the imprisoned former emperor Alexios IV Angelos escaped jail and fled to the west, where he promised the leaders of the Fourth Crusade generous payment if they would help him regain the throne.
+In 1203, the imprisoned former emperor Alexios IV Angelos escaped jail and fled to the West, where he promised the leaders of the Fourth Crusade generous payment if they would help him regain the throne.
 These promises later proved to be impossible to keep; in the event, the dynastic squabbling between the weak and ineffectual members of the Angelid dynasty brought about the Sack of Constantinople; Constantinople was burned, pillaged and destroyed, thousands of its citizens were killed, many of the surviving inhabitants fled, and much of the city became a depopulated ruin.
 The damage to Byzantium was incalculable; many historians point to this moment as a fatal blow in the empire's history.
 Although the empire was reformed in 1261 by the recapture of the city by forces from the Empire of Nicaea, the damage was never reversed and the empire never returned to anywhere near its former territorial extent, wealth and military power.